Digiman/GitHelperApp/Readme.md

 # GitHelperApp

+Documentation and usage usage scenarios for application as original idea and solution.

 ## Introduction

 The tool created specially for managing the complexity with identifying changes in many repositories.
 Because we have a lot of repositories to manage and also for releases we need to create the Pull Requests we have got an idea to build the automation tool.
 First idea was about identify the changes for repositories to be able to get the list of them.
 Second idea after getting the result of comparison - create Pull request automatically.

 So the basic use cases and workflow to use the tool:

-1. Create PRs for release from Dev to Release branches.
+1. Create the PRs for release from Dev to Release branches.
-2. Create PRs after release from Release to Main branches.
+2. Create the PRs after release from Release to Main branches.
-3. Create PRs after release from Main to Dev branches -to sync the work items.
+3. Create the PRs after release from Main to Dev branches -to sync the work items.

-Currently configuration of the tool support next ways to compare:
+Originally tool supported the next ways to compare:

 1. Dev to Release (DR).
 2. Release to Main (RM).
 3. Main to Dev (MD).
 4. Release to Dev (RD).

+*NOTE: Of cause it can be changed very simple and create the new configuration files for any possible combinations of branch names.*

-This set in the separate configuration files.
+This setup in the separate configuration files.

 ## How to use